hpjaj/blog-posts-api/README.md

 #Blog-Posts-API Rails Application

-App for creating, modifying, and deleting blog posts.
+App for creating, updating, and deleting blog posts.
 Returns formatted responses in both HTML and JSON.

 To test drive the application: